sebastian-colomar/openshift/master/exercises/dev-oc.md

    ```
-   In order to deploy petclinic and dockercoins in Red Hat Openshift:
+   In order to deploy petclinic in Red Hat Openshift:
    ```bash
    user=dev-x